fuzzylabs/edge-vision-power-estimation/README.md

 **What's inside:**
 - **Inference:** Determine power consumption and runtime for different layers in a CNN model on an Nvidia Jetson edge device.
-- **Training:** Build your own power consumption and runtime models using Scikit-Learn and MLFlow for experiment tracking.
+- **Training:** Build your own power consumption and runtime models using DagsHub for data versioning, Scikit-Learn for model training and MLFlow for experiment tracking.
-- **Collection:** Record measurements of a model's power consumption and runtime during inference, storing all data versions in DagsHub.
+- **Data Collection:** Record measurements of a model's power consumption and runtime storing all data versions in DagsHub.

 <details>
 	<summary>💡 Why this approach?</summary>